What is it?

 Insufficient evidence to rate effectiveness for...

 - Attention deficit-hyperactivity disorder (ADHD).
-Early research suggests that taking a combination of omega-3 and omega-6 fatty acids twice daily for 3-6 months does not improve symptoms of ADHD in most children.
+Early research suggests that taking a combination of omega-3 and omega-6 fatty acids twice daily for 3-6 months does not improve symptoms of ADHD.

-- Developmental coordination disorder (DCD).
+- A motor skill disorder marked by clumsiness (developmental coordination disorder or DCD).
 Early research suggests that taking a combination of omega-6 and omega-3 fatty acids for 3 months can improve reading, spelling, and behavior, but not coordination or movement in children with DCD.

 - Lowering bad cholesterol levels (LDL).